 A typical interview day:

-Our interviews are held on a Monday and Saturday in December (2 half day sessions each).
+Our interviews are held on a Monday and Saturday in December (2 half-day sessions each).
 On the evening before your interview, you will be invited to an informal dinner at the home of one of the residents.
 This is a casual gathering of the applicants, current residents, and spouses/families, which we hope gives you an outlook on the program from a resident’s perspective.
-On the morning of your interview you will attend an orientation by the program director highlighting the SIU Orthopaedic program.
-You will also individually meet with faculty members, chief residents and the program director, be given a tour of our facilities, and again meet with some of our current residents.
+On the morning of your interview, you will attend an orientation by the program director highlighting the SIU Orthopaedic program.
+You will also individually meet with faculty members, chief residents and the program director, be given a tour of our facilities and again meet with some of our current residents.
 The day will conclude with a luncheon with residents and faculty.
-Your day will be completed by 1:00 or 4:00pm. ** Note that all interviews will take place virtually this year due to the Covid-19 pandemic.**
+Your day will typically be completed by 1:00 or 4:00pm. ** Note that all interviews will take place virtually this year due to the Covid-19 pandemic.**

 SIU School of Medicine | Division of Orthopedic Surgery | PO Box 19638 | Springfield, Illinois, 62794-9638